mhagstrand/slate/source/includes/_api_browsers.md

 | Internet Explorer 10 or later |
 | Safari latest |

-For a current list of target browsers (desktop and mobile) supported for _storefronts_ that use BigCommerce themes, please see [this support page](https://support.bigcommerce.com/articles/Public/Themes-Supported-Browsers).
+For a current list of target browsers (desktop and mobile) that BigCommerce supports for _storefronts_ using our themes, please see <a href="https://support.bigcommerce.com/articles/Public/Themes-Supported-Browsers" target="_blank">this support page</a>.